viniguarnieri/flight_price_prediction_project/README.md

   Step 03.
 Exploratory Data Analisys: Explore the data to find insights and better undestand the impact of variables on model training.

   Step 04.
+Answer the questions: Plot graphs to understand the data and then solve the questions.

+  Step 05.
 Data Preparation: Prepare the data so that the Machine Learning models can learn the specific behavior.

-  Step 05.
+  Step 06.
 Feature Selection: Selection of the most significant attributes for training the model.

-  Step 06.
+  Step 07.
 Machine Learning Modeling: Machine Learning model training.

 # 3. Machine Learning Model Applied
 - Tests were made using different algorithms: